 - Moving data within a cold storage bucket (a move is a copy followed by a deletion)

 Google Compute Engine (GCE) provides virtual machines (VMs) and block storage (disks) which can be used for running analyses such as converting a CRAM file to a BAM file or running a Jupyter Notebook to transform and visualize data.

 GCE follows the cloud philosophy that you only pay for what you use, and you are only billed for VMs and disks between the time that you create them to the time you destroy them.
-To be clear, however, you are "using"(i.e. building up charges) your CPU, memory, and disk space while your VM is running, even if it is sitting idle.
+To be clear, however, you "use"(i.e., build up charges) on your CPU, memory, and disk space while your VM is runs, even if it sits idle.

 GCE's virtualization offers additional flexibility in that you can "stop" a running VM (at which point you stop being charged for the CPU and memory, but continue accruing charges for the disk) and "start" it again later.
 You can even change the amount of CPU and memory when you restart the VM.

 GCE offers significantly reduced costs for using preemptible VMs.
 If you have a workflow that will run in fewer than 24 hours, you can save up to 80% by using preemptible VMs.
 To learn more, see Controlling Cloud costs - sample use cases.

 Detailing GCE pricing flexibility is beyond the scope of this document.
 See pricing details from the GCE Pricing documentation.

 - How many CPUs does my compute task require?